Mobile operators investment in LTE and prepare for renewed spectrum auction

 Although the global financial crisis took its toll on the economies of the Caribbean region, which contracted by an average of 2% during 2009, the Dominican Republic stood in stark contrast with positive growth of over 3%.
 Consequently, investment in telecommunications and emerging services such as wireless broadband has remained strong.

 Considerable changes are expected in the mobile sector, with the anticipated auction of spectrum in the AWS and 900MHz bands which had been cancelled in 2011.
-Operators have launched commercial LTE services while Orange Group, having invested some US$150 in its local network, in late 2013 considered selling its Orange Dominicana subsidiary as part of a rationalisation of its businesses.
+Operators have launched commercial LTE services.

 This report contains overviews, analyses and statistics of the Dominican Republic's fixed-line, mobile and broadband markets.
-The report also discussed convergence issues and provides forecasts of broadband and mobile phone subscriber growth.
+The report also discusses convergence issues and provides forecasts of broadband and mobile phone subscriber growth.

 |Market penetration by service: